Haw River State Park: Environmental education

 Environmental education is the central focus at Haw River State Park.
 The Summit Environmental Education Center is a retreat and educational facility operated by the North Carolina Division of Parks and Recreation.
 It was formerly a retreat center owned and operated by the Episcopal Diocese of North Carolina, who sold the property to the state.
 The center can house up to 180 overnight visitors in a motel and several dormitories.
-There are eight conference rooms, a cafeteria and indoor and outdoor recreational facilities with a six acre (0.02 km^{2}) lake and hiking trails.
+There are eight conference rooms, a cafeteria and indoor and outdoor recreational facilities with a 6 acre lake and hiking trails.

 The Summit Environmental Education Center is used to educate employees of the state of North Carolina including park rangers and public school teachers.
 When the facilities are not in use by a state organization outside organizations may use the facilities for staff retreats, family reunions and business conferences.